Veysel-Yildiz/RoR-hydropower-robust-design/README.md

 4. Case Study 4: [Kaplan RoR]
 5. Case Study 5: [Buyukdere RoR]

-For each case study, there are MATLAB files that can be used to calculate the design robustness under various scenarios.
-However, to save time, pre-calculated robustness results are also provided for reference.
+Additionally, a MATLAB code file is provided for post-processing the robustness results once the analysis is completed.
+The library is released under the MIT License.

-## Robustness Calculation
+## Amalgam_HYPER

-To calculate the design robustness for each case study, follow these steps:
+The Amalgam_HYPER folder contains the multi-objective optimization (MO) code and setup for the five case studies.
+This code is designed to find optimal solutions by simultaneously considering multiple objectives.
+Each case study has its own setup within the folder.

+To use the Amalgam_HYPER code:

 1. Ensure that you have MATLAB installed on your system.
 2. Clone or download this repository to your local machine.
+3. Open MATLAB and navigate to the Amalgam_HYPER folder.
+4. Run the MATLAB script or function specific to the desired case study to perform multi-objective optimization.
+5. The script/function will execute the optimization algorithm and generate optimal solutions based on the provided inputs.

+## Robustness_Analysis

+The Robustness_Analysis folder contains the robustness analysis code and setup for the five case studies.
+This code is used to evaluate generated design alternative robustness under various scenarios.
+Each case study has its own setup within the folder.

+To use the Robustness_Analysis code:

+1. Ensure that you have MATLAB installed on your system.
+2. Clone or download this repository to your local machine.
-3. Open MATLAB and navigate to the folder containing the MATLAB code for the desired case study.
+3. Open MATLAB and navigate to the Robustness_Analysis folder.
-4. Run the MATLAB script or function specific to the case study and scenario you want to analyze.
+4. Run the MATLAB script or function specific to the desired case study and scenario to perform robustness analysis.
+5. The script/function will calculate the system's robustness based on the provided inputs and generate the results.

+## Post-processing the Robustness Results

+After running the robustness analysis, you can use the provided MATLAB code file, `Robustness_Metrics.m`,   for post-processing the results.
+This file is designed to analyze and visualize the robustness results obtained from the Robustness_Analysis code.

-## Robustness Results
+## Robustness Results Repository

-Pre-calculated robustness results are provided for each case study, allowing you to review and compare the robustness of different designs without running the analysis from scratch.
-The results can be found in the respective case study folders.
+Since running the case studies may be time-consuming, pre-calculated robustness results for each case study are provided in a separate repository.
+You can access the robustness results repository at [insert URL].
+The repository contains the pre-calculated robustness results for each case study, allowing you to review and analyze the robustness without re-running the analysis.

-## Robustness Metrics Quantification

-To  analyze the robustness results, a robustness metrics quantification file, `Robustness_Metrics.m`,  is provided.
-This file contains MATLAB code that can be used to calculate various robustness metrics based on the obtained results.
-You can use this file to quantify and compare the robustness of different designs across the case studies.

 ## License